AdamFitzpatrick1/LibreELEC-Display-Disabler/README.md

 1. nano /storage/.config/autostart.sh
 2. Type the code in as it appears in the shell script
 3. Press ctrl+x, press the Y key and then enter
-4. type reboot and press enter
+4. Type reboot and press enter